 Rivertooth - How you can use storytelling as an opportunity for your group to get to know each other better.

 Getting Ready to Go: It is important to provide students (and possibly parents) with information about your expectations and what they can expect once they arrive.
 Here is one example of a pre-trip handout.
 Use it as a reference as you create your own material (thanks to Jeff Bouman).

-ISDSI Orientation Checklist: Here is a checklist from our partner program in Thailand (ISDSI) on the things they want to make sure they cover in their orientation, use it as a resource and include your own important “must cover” topics (thanks to ISDSI for sharing).
+ISDSI Orientation Checklist: Here is a checklist from a Calvin-supported program in Thailand (ISDSI) on the things they want to make sure they cover in their orientation, use it as a resource and include your own important “must cover” topics (thanks to ISDSI for sharing).

 Teambuilding resources: An important part of any study abroad experience is the group of people who accompany you on the trip.
 As you plan your orientation, think about how you want to build and shape your group.
 Here are a few resources that can help in this process: